 - Numbness, tingling, or muscle weakness in part or all of the affected leg or foot

 If you suffer with sciatica, you may need expensive medical treatments like physical therapy and surgery and experience long-term pain and limitations in your day-to-day activities.
 However, you may be entitled to compensation for your lost wages, medical bills, and pain and suffering from the business or person that caused your injury.
-Call us at 866-299-0558 to schedule a free consultation where we’ll explain your legal options and how we can assist you.
+Contact us online or call us at 866-299-0558 to schedule a free consultation where we’ll explain your legal options and how we can assist you.